live-clones/docutils/docutils/test/data/dependencies.rst

 Included files are recorded:

-.. include:: include.txt
+.. include:: include.rst

 .. raw:: HTML
-   :file: raw.txt
+   :file: raw.rst

 Dependencies are recorded only once:

-.. include:: include.txt
+.. include:: include.rst

 Image files are only recorded, if actually accessed (to extract the size or if embedded in the output document):